huansong1214/hello-universe/README.md

 ### Astronomy Picture of the Day (APOD) Calendar
 - API: Fetches NASA APOD data by date or range with error handling.
-- Hook: Caches monthly APOD data in-memory and localStorage, managing loading and errors.
+- Hook: Caches monthly APOD data in-memory and `localStorage`, managing loading and errors.
 - UI: Interactive calendar with thumbnails and date selection opening a modal with details.
 Supports lazy loading and keyboard navigation.

 ### Mars Rover Camera Usage Visualization